Jan 21, 2025

 Obtaining a license

-For Standard Payment Institutions (SPI), the following criteria apply:
+For SPI, the following criteria apply:

 • Be a Singapore-incorporated company or a Singapore branch of a foreign corporation.